 It never fails.
 Whenever you have a big event scheduled — an important Zoom meeting, an interview, a date, basically anywhere to be where people will be peering directly at your face — your skin decides it would be fun to toss a big ol’ pimple in the mix.

 By “in the mix,” we definitely mean “on your face.”
 Not to mention situated where no one could possibly miss it.
 This pimple might pop up in between your brows as though your third eye has opened.
 Or jutting off your chin as though you’re auditioning to be the wicked witch’s jaw double.
 It’s large, it’s in charge, and all you want to know is how to get rid of pimples overnight so you can send your face monster packing.
+You’re not alone in that one.
+Unlike what My Big Fat Greek Wedding claims, Windex doesn’t get rid of a pimple.
+But if the 27,100 monthly searches for how to get rid of a pimple overnight are any indication, you’re not alone in your queries.

 Since it can take pimples weeks to fully go away when left alone, you may be tempted to take drastic measures like popping that sucker.
 Don’t.
 Surely you’ve heard by now doing can lead to scarring, spread bacteria, and even make your already-obnoxiously-big-bump bigger.
 You’re going to need to suppress your inner Dr. Pimple Popper.